 - The name and a detailed description of the product.

-- Any required codes for access or downloading, to give us a child’s eye view of your product.
+- Codes.
+The product, and any required codes for access or downloading, to give us a child’s eye view of your product.

-- The name, address, phone and URL of the studio who made the product, as well as the publisher (if different).
+- Contact info.
+The name, address, phone and URL of the studio who made the product, as well as the publisher (if different).

-- The street date (ideally we like to see final products 30-60 days prior to the street date).
+- Key dates.
+The street date (ideally we like to see final products 30-60 days prior to the street date).

 How to submit an Internet site